Networking Interview Questions

 Moreover, the effective transmission of data between computers is made possible by the fact that every layer has its own collection of procedures and functions.

-The fundamental distinction between the two categories is that the TCP/IP Model is a set of network mechanisms that enables two systems to connect over a connection, whereas the OSI Model is a setup that serves as a framework for comprehending how information is conveyed between two systems.
-The TCP/IP System contains 4 layers, but the OSI Model has 7.
+The fundamental distinction between the two categories is that the TCP/IP model is a set of network mechanisms that enables two systems to connect over a connection, whereas the OSI model is a setup that serves as a framework for comprehending how information is conveyed between two systems.
+The TCP/IP system contains 4 layers, but the OSI model has 7.

 Q. 16: What is a UTP cable?